Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 The trade-off is with analytics.
 It can be more difficult to analyze semistructured data when analysts cannot predict which attributes will be present in any given data set.

 3. Unstructured data is stored in the form of files.
 This data doesn't conform to a predefined data model and isn't organized in a predefined manner.
 Unstructured data can be text-heavy, photographs, audio recordings, or even videos.
 Unstructured data is full of irrelevant information, which means the files need to be preprocessed to perform meaningful analysis.
 This can be done in many ways.
 For example, services can add tags to the data based on rules defined for the types of files.
 The data can also be cataloged to make it available to query services.

+**Structured data is hot, immediately ready to be analyzed.
+Semistructured data is lukewarm—some data will be ready to go and other data may need to be cleansed or preprocessed.
+Unstructured data is the frozen ocean—full of exactly what you need but separated by all kinds of stuff you don’t need.**